ankurag12/dreamscaper/README.md

 ### Access Keys

-This project uses external APIs, which need an access key/token to use their service
+This project uses external services, which need an access key to use their API

 - [Picovoice Porcupine](https://picovoice.ai/platform/porcupine/) for wake word detection (offline, on device processing).
 - [Google Cloud Speech to Text API](https://cloud.google.com/speech-to-text/docs) for converting the "dream" audio prompt to text.
-- [HuggingFace Inference API](https://huggingface.co/docs/api-inference/index) for converting the text to image.
+- [Together AI](https://docs.together.ai/docs/introduction) for converting the text to image (inference).

 #### Picovoice Porcupine